lordarthurj/manchester-papers/journal.md

 Loads of time in a furnace innit

 # conclusions
-Need more work to be done and stuff
+Need more work to be done and stuff.

 # Figures
 pics and tings

 # Acknowledgement
 CHEERS LADS

+Nothing further to add, soz.
+Good paper